Why do people live close to volcanoes?

 The video below shows the Svartsengi Geothermal Power Station next to the Blue Lagoon, Iceland.

-The video below shows the Strokkur Geysir (Selfoss Geyser) in Iceland which is visited by thousands of tourists every year.
+The video below shows the Strokkur Geysir (Selfoss Geyser) in Iceland, which thousands of tourists visit every year.

-Lava from deep within the earth contains minerals which can be mined once the lava has cooled.
-These include gold, silver, diamonds, copper and zinc, depending on their mineral composition.
+Lava from deep within the Earth contains minerals that include gold, silver, diamonds, copper and zinc, depending on their mineral composition.
+Miners are attracted to active volcanic areas.
 Often, mining towns develop around volcanoes.

-Volcanic areas often contain some of the most mineral rich soils in the world.
-This is ideal for farming.
-Lava and material from pyroclastic flows are weathered to form nutrient rich soil which can be cultivated to produce healthy crops and rich harvests.
+Volcanic areas often contain some of the most mineral-rich soils globally, which are ideal for farming.
+Lava and material from pyroclastic flows weather to form nutrient-rich soil, which farmers can cultivate to produce healthy crops and rich harvests.

 Use the images below to explore related GeoTopics.